ksyeung/PredictionMarketsAnalysis/README.md

 # PredictionMarketsAnalysis -- Work in Progress
-Various Python and PostgreSQL artifacts for a data analysis project related to various prediction markets.
+Various Python and PostgreSQL artifacts for a data analysis project of various prediction markets.